xjsxjs197/WiiSXRX_2022/README.md

 * Other minor corrections, such as disc changing (swap) and automatic fixed of some games.

-  ※※※ It reads a font file in a fixed location, So make sure that [sd:/wiisxrx/fonts/chs.dat] exists ※※※
+  ※※※ Note: It reads a font file in a fixed location, so make sure that [sd:/wiisxrx/fonts/chs.dat] exists ※※※

 ## Goals